 Latasia A. Fields

-Latasia A. Fields is with Teague Campbell Dennis & Gorham LLP in Raleigh.
-Born and raised in Charlotte, Latasia brings her passion for advocacy to Raleigh and the practice of workers' compensation.
+Latasia A. Fields brings her passion for advocacy to Raleigh practicing both workers' compensation and employment law.
 She works with insurance carriers, third-party administrators, and employers, including but not limited to, retailers and healthcare entities.
 Latasia enjoys identifying the intersection of workers' compensation and employment law and has experience with motions and hearings before the North Carolina Industrial Commission.

 Click here for more information about Latasia.